TheMntnKing/ai-mafia-league/tasks/phase6.md

   2. Discussion: call speakers in order, collect speeches + nominations
   3. Voting: collect votes from all living players
   4. Resolve vote:
-     - Majority → eliminate, collect last words, kill player
+     - Plurality → eliminate, collect last words, kill player
-     - Tie → run revote (defenses, revote, resolve)
+     - Tie (players only) or skip tied with one player → run revote
-     - No majority → no elimination
+     - Skip wins plurality or skip tied with 2+ players → no elimination
   5. Finalize transcript with vote outcome

 #### NightPhase ✅